 Working together to help keep you secure

-accept Google Pay.
+Millions of merchants accept Google Pay.
 Just look for these symbols at checkout.

 Whether you're in app, in store or online, use your device or Google login to check out.